Ashwinbh-28/cses_problemset/README.md

 # CSES Problem Set – Python Solutions

-This repository contains clean and efficient Python 3 solutions for the CSES Problem Set.
+This repo contains clean and efficient Python 3 solutions for the CSES Problem Set.

 Each solution follows: